Open Road: a new delivery model

 As producers and shops now consider alternative grocery logistics, the trial of Open Road will begin as a delivery service in Victoria.
 Like Open Food Network’s shopping platform, this is a low-cost social enterprise with the aim to nurture, educate and empower producers.
 Open Road guarantees that its low cost, unincorporated model will never be sold or exposed to radical, corporate-style changes.

 The plan has two parts.
 The first is moving food in both directions between regional Victoria and metro Melbourne.
 The second is a brokerage to help producers reach more customers.

 “The lynchpin of Open Road is the drivers,” says Serenity Hill, Open Food Network co-founder.
 “Instead of a random driver, at both ends of the service there will be a familiar and trusted face.
 We see the drivers as honey bees, circulating out to collect and connect while servicing food hubs and distribution centres.”

 Open Road Coordinator Amelia Bright has deep knowledge of logistics and coordination of deliveries via Prom Coast Food Collective: “I see retailers like grocers, delis, health food stores and bakeries as key players, connecting with others in the state,” she says.

 Plans to grow

-The service will begin with a Hume Highway loop, working with food hubs like Strathbogie Local, Wangaratta Farmers’ Market and Beechworth Food Co-Op.
+The service will begin with a Hume Highway loop, working with food hubs such as Strathbogie Local, Wangaratta Farmers’ Market and Beechworth Food Co-Op.
 A South-East loop will work with hubs such as Baw Baw Food Hub and Prom Coast Food Collective.
-In Melbourne, among the first to join are Melbourne Farmers’ Markets at Alphington and Ceres Fair Food.
+In Melbourne, among the first to join are Melbourne Farmers’ Markets and CERES Fair Food.

-If the trial is well-subscribed, Open Road will spread to multiple locations.
-It’s envisaged that regionally, some producers can also act as temporary warehousers, providing central pick-up points where there’s no local food co-op.
+If the trial is a success, Open Road will spread to multiple locations.
+Regionally, some producers may also act as temporary warehousers.
+This will provide central pick-up points in areas where there’s no local food co-operative available.